mjpernot/mysql-db-admin/README.md

 # Classification (U)

 # Description:
-  This program is used to do database administration in a MySQL database to include compacting/defraging a table, checking a table for errors, analyze a table's key distribution (index check), and get a checksum on a table.
+  Used for database administration of a MySQL database to include compacting/defraging a table, checking a table for errors, analyze a table's key distribution (index check), and get a checksum on a table.

 ###  This README file is broken down into the following sections: